 The Langseth is a suitable platform for marine mammal observations.
 When stationed on the observation platform, the eye level would be approximately 21.5 m (70.5 ft) above sea level, and the observer would have a good view around the entire vessel.
-During daytime, the observers would scan the area around the vessel systematically with reticle binoculars (e.g., 7×50 Fujinon), Big-eye binoculars (25 x 150), and with the naked eye.
+During daytime, the observers would scan the area around the vessel systematically with reticle binoculars (e.g., $7 \times 50$ Fujinon), Big-eve binoculars $(25 \times 150)$ , and with the naked eye.
 During darkness, night vision devices would be available (ITT F500 Series Generation 3 binocular-image intensifier or equivalent), when required.
 Laser rangefinding binoculars (Leica LRF 1200 laser rangefinder or equivalent) would be available to assist with distance estimation.
 They are useful in training observers to estimate distances visually, but are generally not useful in measuring distances to animals directly.
 The user measures distances to animals with the reticles in the binoculars.

-When the observers see marine mammals within or about to enter the designated exclusion zone, the Langseth would immediately power down or shutdown the airguns.
+Lamont-Doherty would immediately power down or shutdown the airguns when observers see marine mammals within or about to enter the designated exclusion zone.
 The observer(s) would continue to maintain watch to determine when the animal(s) are outside the exclusion zone by visual confirmation.
 Airgun operations would not resume until the observer has confirmed that the animal has left the zone, or if not observed after 15 minutes for species with shorter dive durations (small odontocetes and pinnipeds) or 30 minutes for species with longer dive durations (mysticetes and large odontocetes, including sperm, pygmy sperm, dwarf sperm, killer, and beaked whales).

+Proposed Mitigation Exclusion Zones

-Proposed Exclusion Zones: The Observatory would use safety radii to designate exclusion zones and to estimate take for marine mammals.
-Table 3 shows the distances at which one would expect to receive sound levels (160-, 180-, or 190-dB) from the airgun subarrays and a single airgun.
+Lamont-Doherty would use safety radii to designate exclusion zones and to estimate take for marine mammals.
+Table 3 shows the distances at which one would expect to receive sound levels (160-, 180-, and 190-dB,) from the airgun array and a single airgun.
+If the protected species visual observer detects marine mammal(s) within or about to enter the appropriate exclusion zone, the Langseth crew would immediately power down the airgun array, or perform a shutdown if necessary (see Shut-down Procedures).